FeZZus/Automation-Agency/TO DO.md

 <br>

 ### Features:
+#### PRICE NEEDS TO BE MUCH LOWER WITHOUT SMS CAMAPINGS - EVEN LIKE 40-50 QUID FOR 400 CONTACTS WITH ALL FEATURES, SMS THEY CAN THEN ADD ON THEMSELVES
 -	Stripe/payments DONE
     - Test with receipts/invoices and things
+-**Fliers**:
+    - IMPROVE THE FLIER AS REQUIRED WITH PRICING AND THINGS - LEAD MANAGEMENT, BOOKINGS AND APPOINTMENTS,
+    - IMPROVE LEAFLETS - ALL IN ONE PLATFORM, ONE MONTHLY COST with everything
+    -
 -**Website:**
     - Urgent
         - Update pictures of us and contact us section
+        - Update actual services we offer, check out the email i sent to the refillable guy for services
     - Make a customer/client review seciton - like on the "Marketing-agency page"
 - **Phone Calling:**
     - SMS isnt sent from actual sender name, may lead to seperate number being bought/reviewed - figure out a tutorial